JoergFiedler/freebsd-ansible-demo/README.md

 The box file `metadata.json` provides a box for VirtualBox and AWS.
 The AMI ids are preconfigured.
 The only thing you have to do is to choose a region `aws.region`.

+### FreeBSD AWS Box

+Thanks to [FreeBSD on EC2](http://www.daemonology.net/freebsd-on-ec2/) nowadays it is very easy to use FreeBSD on EC2.

+In order to provision those AMI's with ansible a few things need to be done first.
+During the initial boot of an instance, the following step are execute using `cloud-init`:

+* activate pf firewall
+* add a `pass all keep state` rule to pf to keep track of connection states, which in turn allows you to reload the pf service withou loosing the connection
+* install the following packages:
+   * awscli
+   * sudo
+   * bash
+   * python27
+* allow passwordless sudo for user `ec2-user`

 ## Howto

     git clone https://github.com/JoergFiedler/freebsd-ansible-demo.git